officialrajdeepsingh/nextjsghostcms/README.md

 ```

-First, run the development server:
+then run your development server:

 ```bash
 npm run dev